sMastrodimitris/Python-Arbitrage-AUEB/README.md

 The program must produce the corresponding trades.

 The file "Quotation Matrix.xlsx" contains all necessary information for the exchange rates.

-The files "One Way Arbitrage.ipynb" and "Triangular Arbitrage.ipynb" have the python code for the one-way and triangular trades respectively
+The files "One Way Arbitrage.ipynb" and "Triangular Arbitrage.ipynb" have the python code for the one-way and triangular trades respectively.

 The file "Report.pdf" have theoretical explainations about one-way arbitrage and triangular arbitrage and further explainations about the method used for the coding solutions.